ddasker/mysql-enterprise/security-audit/security-audit.md

     <copy>UPDATE employees.salaries SET salary = 74234 WHERE emp_no = 10001;</copy>
     ```

 10. Some Administrative commands for checking Audit filters and users.
-Log in using the Administrative Connection
+Log in using the <span style="color:red">Administrative Account</span>

    **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**
     ```